scverse/scvi-tools/docs/user_guide/models/diagvi.md

 ## Model components
 <span style="color:red"> TODO: references </span>

+<span style="color:blue"> Question: When do we use references, when links? </span>

+DiagVI consists of several components which together define the overall training objective (see [Training Objective](#training-objective)).

 ### Modality-specific variational autoencoders
 DiagVI integrates two unpaired modalities by projecting their expression matrices $X_1 \in \mathbb{R}^{N_1 \times \mathcal{V}_1}$ and $X_2 \in \mathbb{R}^{N_2 \times \mathcal{V}_2}$ into a shared latent space in which each cell is represented by a cell latent variable $\mathbf{z}$.
 The main assumption thereby is that the observed data from both modalities originates from a common, shared cell state based on which integration can be performed.
 The modality specific differences between the datasets are assumed to result from the different ways of measuring this common cell state.